techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=247
 (127)
 Which of the following statements is correct?
 (Choose one.)

-a.
-Only primitives are converted automatically; to change the type of an object reference, you have to do a cast.
+A. Only primitives are converted automatically; to change the type of an object reference, you have to do a cast.

-b.
-Only object references are converted automatically; to change the type of a primitive, you have to do a cast.
+B. Only object references are converted automatically; to change the type of a primitive, you have to do a cast.

-c.
-Arithmetic promotion of object references requires explicit casting.
+C. Arithmetic promotion of object references requires explicit casting.

-d.
-Both primitives and object references can be both converted and cast. e.
+D. Both primitives and object references can be both converted and cast. e.
 Casting of numeric types may require a runtime check. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: